artem78/LmxConverter/docs/README.md

 ## Download

-You can download latest build for MS Windows [here](https://github.com/artem78/LmxConverter/releases/latest).
+You can download latest build for MS Windows and Linux [here](https://github.com/artem78/LmxConverter/releases/latest).

 ## How to get lmx-file from my phone?